IzatheWriter/How-to-Handle-an-Unresponsive-SME/Sources.md

 <h1>Sources</h1>

-The following is a list of sources consulted for this guide:
+The following is a list of sources consulted for this article:

 1. [Film: Simon Sinek on Empathy:](https://www.youtube.com/watch?v=3DH2os5VYjE&themeRefresh=1)